Nissan Cube Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Nissan Cube insurance rates for additional coverage and risk scenarios.
+The chart below details estimated Nissan Cube insurance rates for additional coverage choices and driver risks.

-- Using low deductibles for physical damage coverage will cost an extra $176 annually
+- Choosing low deductibles for physical damage coverage will increase the cost to $1,216

-- An auto insurance policy for full coverage for a 16-year-old driver can cost $4,170 or more
+- The price for full coverage for a 16-year-old driver can be $4,170 or more

-Insurance prices for a Nissan Cube also have a wide range based on your driving characteristics, the model year and trim level, and physical damage deductibles and liability limits.
+Auto insurance prices for a Nissan Cube are also quite variable based on your driving record, the trim level and model year, and deductibles and policy limits.

-More mature drivers with a clean driving record and high deductibles may pay as low as $1,000 a year, or $83 per month, for full coverage.
-Prices are much higher for drivers in their teens, where even good drivers can expect to pay in the ballpark of $4,100 a year.
+More mature drivers with a good driving record and high deductibles may pay as low as $1,000 a year for full coverage.
+Prices are highest for teenage drivers, where even good drivers will have to pay as much as $4,100 a year.
 View Rates by Age

-Where you choose to live has a huge impact on Nissan Cube insurance prices.
-A driver around age 40 might see prices as low as $680 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,410 on average in Florida, New York, and Michigan.
+The state you live in has a huge impact on Nissan Cube insurance prices.
+A driver around age 40 might see prices as low as $750 a year in states like New Hampshire, Ohio, and Utah, or as much as $1,410 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |